 Ph.D. in African American Studies, Temple University, 1994

 M.P.A. in Public Affairs, Indiana University in Bloomington, 1988

 B.A. in Journalism (Major) & Business (Minor) Indiana University, 1986

-Professor Victor Oguejiofor Okafor is Head of the Department of African American Studies at Eastern Michigan University.
-Author of four books, Dr. Okafor has also contributed chapters to several anthologies, and published a variety of scholarly articles in such refereed journals as the Western Journal of Black Studies, the Journal of Black Studies, Africa Update, and the Griot.
+Professor Victor Oguejiofor Okafor is Head of the Department of Africology and African American Studies at Eastern Michigan University.
+Author of five books, Dr. Okafor has also contributed chapters to several anthologies, and published a variety of scholarly articles in such refereed journals as the Western Journal of Black Studies, the Journal of Black Studies, Africa Update, and the Griot.
 Dr. Okafor's writings have appeared in national magazines and newspapers.
 He has presented papers at dozens of professional conferences, conventions, and meetings of student and other groups.

 A certified online course designer and instructor, Dr. Okafor has been designing and teaching online courses since 1999.
 Teaching both offline and online, his overall teaching experience embraces courses on or related to:History of Black Studies, Theories, Methods and Methodologies in Black Studies, Black Politics & Public Policy, African Civilization, Multiculturalism, and Afrocentricity/Afrocentrism